Security printing: Prismatic colouration

-By using two or more colors in the background and blending them together a prismatic effect can be created.
+By using two or more colours in the background and blending them together, a prismatic effect can be created.
 This can be done on either a traditional or a digital press.
-When a document using this technique is attempted to be photocopied the scanning and re-creation by a color copier is inexact usually resulting in banding or blotching and thereby immediate recognition of the document as being a copy.
+When a document using this technique is attempted to be photocopied, the scanning and re-creation by a colour copier is inexact, usually resulting in banding or blotching, and thereby immediate recognition of the document as being a copy.

-A frequent example of prismatic coloring is on checks where it is combined with other techniques such as the Void Pantograph to increase the difficulty of successful counterfeiting.
+A frequent example of prismatic colouring is on checks where it is combined with other techniques such as the void pantograph, to increase the difficulty of successful counterfeiting.

 Copy-evidence

 Sometimes only the original document has value.
-An original signed cheque for example has value but a photocopy of it does not.
+An original, signed cheque for example has value but a photocopy of it does not.
 An original prescription script can be filled but a photocopy of it should not be.
 Copy-evident technologies provide security to hard copy documents by helping distinguish between the original document and the copy.

 The most common technology to help differentiate originals from copies is the void pantograph.
 Void pantographs are essentially invisible to the untrained, naked eye on an original but when scanned or copied the layout of lines, dots and dashes will reveal a word (frequently VOID and hence the name) or symbol that clearly allows the copy to be identified.
 This technology is available on both traditional presses (offset and flexographic) and on the newer digital platforms.
 The advantage of a digital press is that in a single pass through the printer a void pantograph with all the variable data can be printed on plain paper.

 Copy-evident paper, sometimes marketed as ‘security paper’, is pre-printed void pantograph paper that was usually produced on an offset or flexographic press.
 The quality of the void pantograph is usually quite good because it was produced on a press with a very high resolution, and, when only a small number of originals are to be printed, it can be a cost-effective solution; however, the advent of the digital printer has rapidly eroded this benefit.